 Best single-cup coffee maker: Keurig K-Mini Coffee Maker, Single Serve K-Cup Pod Coffee Brewer

 Keurig K-Mini Coffee Maker, Single Serve K-Cup Pod Coffee Brewer

 Super small and simple, this machine is also compatible with the reusable filter.
 Amazon

 Keurig is everywhere; it’s hard to beat for accessibility, ease, and the sheer amount of different pods that are out there.
-This particular brewer is Keurig’s smallest; you’ll have to add water before each brew, but the quality of coffee isn’t lower than larger machines, and we think the size and price of this device are real strengths.
+This Keurig coffee maker is the brand’s smallest; you’ll have to add water before each brew.
+However, the quality of coffee isn’t lower than larger machines, and we think the size and price of the Keurig K-Mini Coffee Maker are real strengths.